tsognong/worklog-jira/README.md

 ## Overview

 This Forge app displays worklog data in a Jira dashboard gadget, allowing teams to track and analyze time logged across projects, employees, and components.
-The dashboard provides flexible filtering and grouping options to help you gain insights into time tracking data.
+The dashboard provides flexible filtering and grouping options to help teams understand how time is being spent.

 ## Features